-Since joining Burness in 2007, Nick has worked both domestically and internationally on issues including climate change, health policy, public health, biomedical research and global health.
-He works with and advises organizations that include the Medical Society Consortium on Climate & Health, The Mayday Fund, the Aspen Institute’s New Voices Fellowship, the Alfred P. Sloan Foundation, the Robert Wood Johnson Foundation and the National Center for Advancing Translational Sciences at the National Institutes of Health.
+Nick joined Burness in 2007 and has worked both domestically and internationally on issues including climate change, health policy, public health, biomedical research, and global health.
+He works to provide strategic advice and guidance, writing support and media relations work for a diverse group of organizations that include the Medical Society Consortium on Climate & Health, The Mayday Fund, the Aspen Institute’s New Voices Fellowship, the Robert Wood Johnson Foundation, and the Gene Editing Institute at ChristianaCare’s Helen F. Graham Cancer Center & Research Institute.

 Nick is a 2007 graduate of the George Washington University’s School of Media and Public Affairs and University Honors Program with a Bachelor of Arts in political communication.